wigging/chemics/CONTRIBUTING.md

 New source code should be included in the [Sphinx documentation](http://www.sphinx-doc.org/en/stable/) located in the `docs/` folder.

-## Creating a Pull Request
+## Creating a pull request

-All Pull Requests should be submitted to the `dev` branch; not to the `main` branch.
-If a `dev` branch does not exist in the repository, rename your branch to `dev` then create the Pull Request.
-The `dev` branch will be merged with the `main` branch when a new version is ready to be released.
+All pull requests should be submitted to the `dev` branch; not to the `main` branch.
+The `dev` branch will be merged with the `main` branch when a new version of Chemics is ready to be released.